DISCLOSURE: Some of our posts may contain affiliate links which we may receive a commission if you choose to book

 If you need internet on arrival, Larnaca Airport does have public WiFi.
 In addition, you can buy a SIM card at the Xpress Mart located in the airport just on the right of Arrivals.
 It is open 24 hours a day and sells various SIM card packages starting from €2.

 To avoid the stress and hassle of arranging an Airport Shuttle Bus, taxi queues or car rental, you can always arrange a private transfer.
 As soon as you land, a driver will be waiting for you at the Arrivals holding a placard with your name.
 We recommend booking your private transfer through Welcome Pickups as they are an affordable option with excellent and professional, English-speaking drivers.
 Even if your flight is delayed, your driver will monitor your flight and be waiting to whisk you straight to your hotel without any stress.

 What to do if arriving late at night

 If you arrive on a late flight, you will, of course, be fine if you have a car rental, as most offices are open 24 hours a day.

 But if you're not planning on renting a car, then you will have likely missed the last Airport Shuttle Bus and taxis may be scarce.
-In this instance, we highly advise arranging a private transfer so you can be confident that there will be someone waiting to pick you up and take you directly to Agia Napa without any fuss.
+In this instance, we highly advise arranging a private transfer so you can be confident that there will be someone waiting to pick you up and take you directly to Ayia Napa without any fuss.

 Advice for LGBTQ travelers to Cyprus

 Cyprus has come a long way with regards to LGBTQ rights since joining the EU in 2004.
 Comprehensive anti-discrimination laws have been passed and same-sex relationships are now legally recognised.
 Society is traditionally very conservative, heavily influenced by the homophobic Orthodox Church.
 Thankfully attitudes are swiftly changing, with more gay hangouts opening in Larnaca, Nicosia, Limassol and Paphos, and even a few unofficial gay beaches.
 The large chain hotels will not bat an eyelid at hosting LGBTQ travellers, but if staying at a local guesthouse, we advise contacting them before booking to check they're gay friendly.
 Read more about in our article about attending Cyprus Pride.